PAOK FC: Rivalries

-The rivalry between Olympiacos and PAOK is the fiercest intercity football rivalry in Greece and is long-standing, emerging in the 1960s, when Olympiacos unsuccessfully tried to acquire Giorgos Koudas from PAOK, approaching him directly without going into a negotiation with his club.
+The rivalry between Olympiacos and PAOK is the fiercest intercity football rivalry in Greece and is long-standing, emerging in the 1960s, when Olympiacos unsuccessfully tried to acquire Giorgos Koudas from PAOK, approaching him directly without going into a negotiation with his club.The rivalry with AEK intensified significantly after the controversial 2017–18 title race, when disciplinary decisions following their match at Toumba ended PAOK's title challenge, with AEK subsequently winning the championship.
 A longtime heated rivalry exists between PAOK and local rivals Aris.
 Panathinaikos and AEK, Athens' two big clubs, are also considered major rivals.
 There are also some less intense rivalries, like those with Iraklis (local conflict) and AEL.